rkgehalot/frontend-assignment/README.md

-# My React Task Manager
+# Ravi React Frontend Assignment

 ## Overview

-My React Task Manager is a web application designed to help users manage their tasks efficiently.
-Users can create, edit, and delete tasks.
-The application also features a search bar to filter tasks and pagination to navigate through longer lists.
+React Frontend Assignment is a web application to check my skill and capabilities.

 ## Prerequisites